 In his kaleidoscopic novel U.S.A., a trilogy published between 1930 and 1936, John Dos Passos offered a descriptive line that has always stayed with me.

-The Republican party ensured a landslide defeat when it nominated Barry Goldwater in 1964, but the Democrats did far more lasting damage to themselves at their convention that year.
+The Republican party ensured a landslide defeat when it nominated Barry Goldwater in 1964, but the Democrats did far more lasting damage to themselves at their convention in Atlantic City that year.
 In fact, they still haven’t recovered.

-Forty years ago the USS Maddox fought the first battle of America’s longest war.
+Forty years ago, the USS Maddox fought the first battle of America’s longest war.
 How it happened—and even if it happened—are still fiercely debated.

-From the combat information center (CIC) of the Destroyer USS Maddox, Commodore John Herrick radioed: “Am being approached by high speed craft with apparent intention of torpedo attack.
+From the combat information center (CIC) of the Destroyer USS Maddox, Commodore John Herrick radioed: “Am being approached by high-speed craft with apparent intention of torpedo attack.

-How bad is it when Presidents get really sore?
+How bad is it when presidents get really sore?

-The rumor first began to spread around Washington last year: Sen. John McCain had a skeleton in his closet.
+The rumor first began to spread around Washington last year: Senator John McCain had a skeleton in his closet.
 Was it something to do with his past as a war hero in Vietnam?
 His voting record in the Senate?

-Half a century after his father’s death, he struck up an extraordinary friendship with a man who had been there
+Half a century after his father’s death, he struck up an extraordinary friendship with the man who shot his plane down.

 My quest began sometime shortly after World War II.
 I was a young boy when my maternal grandfather told me the story of how my father, Lt.
 Col. Francis R. Stevens, had been killed in the skies over New Guinea.

 Many of us had ghastly wounds or missing limbs from shrapnel, bullets, or fire.
-“I know just how you boys feel,” the President announced.
+“I know just how you boys feel,” the president announced.

-In 1965 I spent eight months at Bethesda Naval Hospital recovering from shrapnel wounds and two broken legs received in Vietnam.
-One day that fall, our corpsmen announced that some of us were to be wheel-chaired to a meeting with the President of the United States.
+In 1965, I spent eight months at Bethesda Naval Hospital recovering from shrapnel wounds and two broken legs received in Vietnam.
+One day that fall, our corpsmen announced that some of us were to be wheel-chaired to a meeting with the president of the United States.
 Lyndon B.

 And how it grew, and grew, and grew…